-One look at boutique hotel Esperanza and it’s evident why Los Cabos is known as ‘the end of the Earth.’
-On 17 lush acres overlooking the Sea of Cortez, the resort literally sits on the edge of a continent.
+Los Cabos is known as ‘the end of the Earth’ and one look at boutique hotel Esperanza, part of the Auberge Resorts Collection – and it’s evident why.
+The resort sits on 17 lush acres that overlook the Sea of Cortez – it’s literally the edge of a continent.
 Spend your day horseback riding, whale watching or relaxing poolside, then grab dinner in Esperanza’s cliffside restaurant and watch the waves crash on the rocks below.

 Get this when you book through us: